espsrc/spsrc_user_docs/docs/howto.md

 # How-to guide

-Here we gather a collection of how-to notes to help users self-managing their virtual machines.
+Here we gather a collection of how-to notes with the aim of helping users to self-manage their virtual machines.

 # User management